LlmKira/Docs/docs/en/guide/getting-started.md

 Or [blog post](https://krau.top/posts/install-docker-one-key)

 Windows users can install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+**Please make sure your database is within a bridge/LAN, otherwise the link will fail.**
 :::

 At this point you can try using [Docker to run the robot](#🥣-docker), if you don’t want to use Docker you can continue